 - The Beastmaster: Obi-Wan provides the second on-screen demonstration of the Force ability to control animals in the canon (Anakin did it first on Geonosis back in Attack of the Clones), which he uses on the hungry gutkurrs the Separatists unleash.

 - Bilingual Bonus: The episode's use of Twi'leki becomes more effective if you know some phrases.
-Namely, Numa calling Waxer and Boil, nerra, or "brothers", may initially seem like she's calling them her big brother figures, but notice that she only starts to call them that after they unmask themselves to show her that they're not Separatist droids — they're clones, so she thinks they're literal brothers.
+Namely, Numa calling Waxer and Boil, nerra, or "brothers", may initially seem like she's calling them her big brother figures, but notice that she only starts to call them that after they unmask themselves to show her that they're not Separatist droids — they're clones, so they're literal siblings.

 - Obi-Wan drops his lightsaber during the run-in with the gutkurrs and Cody returns it to him afterwards, which is exactly like what will happen on Utapau shortly before the execution of Order 66.